marciok/fast-reverse-grok/README.md

     e.g., `dev.mycustomdomain.com`

-    2. If it worked, Certbot generated a certificate and key.
-Copy them so we can use them on our client:
+    Certbot generated a certificate and key.
+Copy them so we can use them on our client.

     3. Copy the contents of `fullchain.pem` and paste them into a new file in `/client` as `server.crt`:

     ```bash